kayaked/esp32-ble-mouse-remote/README.md

 ## Bluetooth LE Mouse Remote

+Bluetooth LE hybrid of a computer mouse and TV remote. (software/electronics)

-HID-Compliant computer mouse over BLE, with software in C using ESP-IDF and ESP32-based PCB designed in KiCad 7.
+Software written in C using ESP-IDF and ESP32-based PCB designed in KiCad 7.